Subham-Maity/StockOfSentence/README.md

-V0.5 is a beta version's video, so it is possible that more features will be added to the main website in the future; always check the [Website](https://subham-maity.github.io/StockOfSentence/).
+V0.5 is a beta version's video, so it is possible that more features will be added to the main website in the future; Be sure to check back on the [Website](https://subham-maity.github.io/StockOfSentence/) for updates and new features.

 <div align="center">

 https://user-images.githubusercontent.com/97989643/195848594-73c8eca6-821c-4b9e-b9ea-b0afb7cc4ad2.mp4